Package Details: syncthingtray-qt6 1.7.2-1

 Important remarks:

 • Like with any other package a rebuild is required when the soname of a dependency like boost changes (see e.g. https://github.com/Martchus/syncthingtray/issues/98).
 The package in my binary repository should be rebuilt in a timely manner.
-I'm usually also updating pkgrel of the AUR package when a rebuild is required (only in accordance with Arch Linux of course, not in accordance with Manjaro).
+I'm also sometimes updating pkgrel of the AUR package when a rebuild is required (only in accordance with Arch Linux of course, not in accordance with Manjaro).

 • The "dirty" way is forcing the installation/update (leaving syncthingtray-qt6 broken until it has been rebuilt) or to uninstall syncthingtray-qt6 temporarily before the update.
 After the update syncthingtray-qt6 can be rebuilt and reinstalled again.